michael2012z/BitBible/markdown/Etheridge/files/Mark.md

 38. Juchanon said to him, Rabi, we saw a man casting out devils in thy name; and we forbad him, because he did not adhere to us.

-39. Jeshu saith to them, Forbid him not; for no man who doeth powerful worksPowers. in my name, can soon speak of me that which is evil.
+39. Jeshu saith to them, Forbid him not; for no man who doeth powerful works

 40. He therefore who is not against you is for you.

 41. For every one who shall give you only a cup of waters to drink in the name that you are of the Meshicha, Amen I say to you, He shall not lose his reward.

-42. And every one who shall offend one of these little ones who believe in me, it had been betterOr, more tolerable. for him that an ass-millstone had been set to his neck, and he had been cast forth into the sea.
+42. And every one who shall offend one of these little ones who believe in me, it had been better

-43. But if thy hand offend thee, cut it off: betterOr, more tolerable. for thee mutilated to go into life, than having two hands to go into gihana;
+43. But if thy hand offend thee, cut it off: better

 44. where their worm dieth not, and their fire is not quenched.